How should we score athletes and candidates: geometric scoring rules: Geometric scoring rules

 Note that by definition a scoring rule is a generalised scoring rule with only one tie-breaking round.

+\begin{definition} An athlete is a \textbf{unanimous loser} if the athlete is ranked last in every race.
+A generalised scoring rule satisfies \textbf{independence of unanimous losers} if it ranks the unanimous loser last in the overall ranking, and removing the unanimous loser from every race leaves the overall ranking of the other athletes unchanged.

+Symmetrically, an athlete is a \textbf{unanimous winner} if the athlete is ranked first in every race.
+A generalised scoring rule satisfies \textbf{independence of unanimous winners} if it ranks the unanimous winner is ranked first in the overall ranking, and removing the unanimous winner from every race leaves the overall ranking of the other athletes unchanged. \end{definition}

 Observe that the order produced by a scoring rule is invariant under scaling and translation, e.g. the scores 4, 3, 2, 1 produce the same order as 8, 6, 4, 2 or 5, 4, 3, 2.
-We will thus say that scores $s_1,\dots,s_m$ and $t_1,\dots,t_m$ are \textbf{linearly equivalent} if there exists an $\alpha>0$ and a $\beta$ such that $s_j = \alpha t_j + \beta$.
+We will thus say that scores $s_1,\dots,s_m$ and $t_1,\dots,t_m$ are \textbf{affinely equivalent} if there exists an $\alpha>0$ and a $\beta$ such that $s_j = \alpha t_j + \beta$.

-The intuition behind the following result is clear: $t_1,\dots,t_k$ produces the same ranking of the first/last $k$ athletes, if and only if it is linearly equivalent to the first/last $k$ scores in the original ranking system.
-The proof of the theorem, and all subsequent theorems, can be found in \autoref{app:proof}.
+The intuition behind the following result is clear: $t_1,\dots,t_k$ produces the same ranking of the first/last $k$ athletes, if and only if it is affinely equivalent to the first/last $k$ scores in the original ranking system.
+The proof of the theorem, and all subsequent theorems, can be found in \autoref{app:proof}, and full characterisations as ranking rules in \autoref{app:complete}.